snotskie/ttrpg/site/src/monstrosities.md

 **Resistance vs. $X$:** Whenever you lose a Contest as the Defender against $X$, protect yourself for $+3$.

+**Revenge:** When you are Muddled, you may immediately perform a Contest as an Attacker against the character that Muddled you, as though this Contest were a Side Action.

 **Shield vs. $X$:** When you succeed a Home Stat Check during an Endeavor, you may have you and your allies receive Resistance vs. $X$ for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
 Then this ability cannot be activated again until you spend ② to recharge it.

+**Tap:** When you succeed a Hand Contest against an opponent during an Endeavor, you may have that opponent move backwards a number of spaces equal to the number of spaces you moved forward as a result of the Contest.
+Then this ability cannot be activated again until you spend ③ to recharge it.

+**Debilitate $X$:** Perform a $X$ Contest against an opponent.
+The amount you move forward as a result of this Contest, that opponent’s $X$ rolls are made with a $-1$ modifier for that many rounds.
+Then this ability cannot be activated again until you spend ② to recharge it.

 **Clarity:** When you succeed a Home Stat Check during an Endeavor, you may have the muddle buttons of your allies move forward a number of spaces equal to the number of spaces you moved forward as a result of the Check.
 Then this ability cannot be activated again until you spend ③ to recharge it.

 **Immunity vs. $X$:** Whenever you lose a Contest as the Defender against $X$, you instead succeed by $1$.

+**Inspire:** Perform a Hurry Check and choose an ally.
+The amount you move forward as a result of this Check, the roll the chosen ally makes next round to take the focus increases by that amount.
+Then this ability cannot be activated again until you spend ④ to recharge it.

 **Mirror vs. $X$:** When you succeed a Home Stat Check during an Endeavor, you may have you and your allies receive Immunity vs. $X$ for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
 Then this ability cannot be activated again until you spend ⑥ to recharge it.

-**Tap:** When you succeed a Hand Contest against an opponent during an Endeavor, you may have that opponent move backwards a number of spaces equal to the number of spaces you moved forward as a result of the Contest.
-Then this ability cannot be activated again until you spend ③ to recharge it.

-**Debilitate $X$:** Perform a $X$ Contest against an opponent.
-The amount you move forward as a result of this Contest, that opponent’s $X$ rolls are made with a $-1$ modifier for that many rounds.
-Then this ability cannot be activated again until you spend ② to recharge it.

 **Spark Rush $X$:** Perform a Check.
 The amount you move forward as a result of this Check, for that many rounds, to a maximum of $3$ rounds, you may Spark using $2dcX$.
 Then this ability cannot be activated again until you spend Ⓧ to recharge it.